Pan-Yang-Su/Personal-Website/index.md

 -->

 ### Pan-Yang Su
 Hi!
-I’m Pan-Yang Su (蘇磐洋), an undergraduate student at the <a href="https://web.ee.ntu.edu.tw/" title="Title"> National Taiwan University (NTU) Department of Electrical Engineering</a>.
+I’m Pan-Yang Su (蘇磐洋), an undergraduate student at the <a href="https://web.ee.ntu.edu.tw/" title="Title"> National Taiwan University Department of Electrical Engineering (NTUEE)</a>.
 My research interests are in game theory, algorithm, optimization, and quantum information theory.
 I am currently working on mechanism design for 5G networks and quantum game theory.

 I’m seeking opportunities to study for a Ph.D. starting from 2022 fall!